ArthurZucker/PAMAI/README.md

 - 293 235 total number of different audio files.
 Each containing at least 1 call.
 - 91 081 total number of labeled audio.
 Labels are : `Emitter, Addressee, Context, Emitter pre-vocalization action,	Addressee pre-vocalization action,	Emitter post-vocalization action,	Addressee post-vocalization action`
 - In the case of emitter, 7858 and 44075 calls have no labels. ("-" sign in label means that the bat is either emitter or addressee)
+- 39147 is the number of audio files for which the emitter is known.
+- 60813 is the number of audio files for which the context of the call is known.
+(General and Unknown labels excluded)
-- TODO Count the number of calls with a known emitter
+- 31922 is the number of audio files for which the gender of the emitter is known. (puppies without a known gender excluded)
-- TODO, COunt the number of calls with a begin and end sample?

 | 0 | Unknown | Unknown context | 640 |
 |---|---|---|---|